Autoimmune Encephalitis (AE)

 Optional Species | Mice, Rats, Others |

-In addition to these models, our comprehensive services encompass other models that target specific signaling pathways and molecular targets.
-These models have provided valuable insights into the pathogenesis of AE and identify potential therapeutic targets and strategies.
+Apart from these models, our diverse services include other models that focus on certain signaling and molecular targets.
+Such models have substantially contributed to the study of AE pathogenesis and helped define targets and treatment strategies.

 If you are considering utilizing our services, we welcome you to contact us at your convenience to discuss how we can best meet your needs and support your goals.